hyojinie/crn/README.md

 # Training

 # Learning rate scheduling hacks
-Learning rate scheduling is done based on the behavior of the training loss (babysitting).
+Learning rate scheduling is done through babysitting.
 The authors did not use the scheduling as specified in the solver.prototxt, but whenever the training loss reached a plateau, learning rate was reduced by gamma (as specified in the solver.prototxt).

 # Evaluation